 $5 per person (free for First Nations people)

 Miyarrka Media are a Gapuwiyak-based arts collective who make films, exhibitions and books with the motto “we share life”.
-They will host a screening of their award-winning short film Ringtone, inviting you into the suprising role of mobile phones in contemporary Yolŋu life, and rich connections made through image and sound.
+They will host a screening of their award-winning short film Ringtone, inviting you into the surprising role of mobile phones in contemporary Yolŋu life, and rich connections made through image and sound.

-They will also introduce to Darwin the amazing work of Amanda Strong, an Michif interdisciplinary artist with a focus on filmmaking, stop motion animations and media art, currently based on unceded Coast Salish territories also known as Vancouver, BC, Canada.
+They will also introduce to Darwin the amazing work of Amanda Strong, a Michif interdisciplinary artist with a focus on filmmaking, stop motion animations and media art, currently based on unceded Coast Salish territories also known as Vancouver, BC, Canada.

 Solar Cinema will be set up near the corner of Chapman Rd and Casuarina Drive to screen these films under the stars on Nightcliff Foreshore, followed by a Q&A and discussion between the filmmakers.
 The program includes ‘Ringtone’ by Miyarrka Media, and ‘Biidaaban’, ‘Flood’ and ‘Four Faces of the Moon’ by Amanda Strong.